 - Single-entry front, zippered pocket keeps on-the-water essentials easily accessible

 - Features padded shoulder straps, strap garages and reflective accents for low-light...

 - Flexible fit

 - Type III PFD, 16.5 pounds of flotation

 Among the PFDs available in the market, the NRS Ion Kayak Lifejacket stands out from others on this list.
 The six-panel design is constructed with ultra-soft foam to move with you.
 The life jacket is durable and will last a long time.

 While it may look bulky, the six-panel design is ultra-soft foam with padded shoulders, making it very comfy.
 Its single-entry design makes it easy to wear and allows you to move in any direction.

-This jacket is also perfect when you want to go out paddling on a hot summer day.
-Because of its AirMesh inner panels, there’s ventilation throughout the jacket, which helps keep you cool.
+This jacket is also perfect for paddling on a hot summer day.
+Because of its AirMesh inner panels, ventilation throughout the jacket helps keep you cool.
 Its zipped pockets are also handy for your essentials.